 Describe the design constraints, and resulting specifications, incorporated into your product (list a minimum of 3).

 For this project, we made a lot of tradeoffs due to different constraints.
 First, we had to consider about the constraint of power supply.
 We eventually decided to use the 12V battery and a buck convertor to convert the voltage from 12v into 5 volts, then use a linear regulator to convert to 3.3v.
 We could have used the 5 volts battery but that might not provide enough current.
 Second, we had to choose from various versions of the stm32 microcontroller family.
 This was not an easy selection.
 In fact, we dedicated to stm32F446 and STM32F091 right after we burned a few stm32 f401 chips, recognizing the defect of it.
-Third, we also face the decision between various types of wheels of different torques.
+Third, we also faced the decision between various types of wheels of different torques.
 The final decision was made since it best fits our design’s power and torque requirement.
 We have made many other tradeoffs.
-The most essential lesson that we learned in this course is that we have to make our own decision in accordance with the overall design.
+The most essential lesson that we learned in this course is that we have to make our own decisions in accordance with the overall design.

 Describe how each of the following factors influenced your design specifications and constraints.